-Two of the encapsulations supported for synchronous ports (models with a PIC bay only)-Frame Relay and Point-to-Point Protocol-are described in detail in the Point-to-Point Protocol (PPP) and Frame Relay chapters in the Software Reference.
+Two of the encapsulations supported for synchronous ports -Frame Relay and Point-to-Point Protocol-are described in detail in the Point-to-Point Protocol (PPP) and Frame Relay chapters in the Software Reference.

-The Basic Rate and Primary Rate ISDN interfaces (models with a PIC bay only) are described in the Integrated Services Digital Network (ISDN) chapter in the Software Reference.
+The Basic Rate and Primary Rate ISDN interfaces are described in the Integrated Services Digital Network (ISDN) chapter in the Software Reference.